2022 Philadelphia Phillies season: August

 On August 25, the Phillies placed their ace pitcher Zack Wheeler on the injured list with forearm tendinitis.
 The team's other pitchers stepped up during his absence.
 For example, Aaron Nola, on August 25, threw a complete game shutout against the Cincinnati Reds in a 4–0 Phillies win.

-Harper made his long awaited return on August 26 in a game agains the Pittsburgh Pirates.
+Harper made his long awaited return on August 26 in a game against the Pittsburgh Pirates.
 In his first at-bat, Harper stepped into the batter's box with the bases loaded.
 He hit a two-run single.
 On August 27, the Phillies defeated the Pirates by a score of 6–0 to reach a season record of 72–55, a then-season-high 17 games over .500.
 The Phillies closed out August with an 18–2 win over the Arizona Diamondbacks.